jeroenooms/opencpu-pages/_posts/2013-09-21-getting-started-with-opencpu.js.md

 ## Getting started with opencpu.js

 The [readme page](https://github.com/jeroenooms/opencpu.js#readme) for opencpu.js has some brief documentation, but perhaps the easiest way to get started with opencpu.js is by example.
 The [opencpu apps](https://public.opencpu.org/apps.html) page lists a couple of example apps that you can play around with.
 The source code for each app is available from the [opencpu github organization](https://github.com/opencpu), and each app is based on opencpu.js.
 The [appdemo](https://public.opencpu.org/ocpu/library/appdemo/www/) app contains some pages with minimal examples illustrating the basic `opencpu.js` functionality.
+Like all OpenCPU apps, you can either use it on the public cloud server, or install for local use:

+{% highlight r %}
+#install the appdemo app
+library(devtools)
+install_github("appdemo", "opencpu")

+#load the app
+library(opencpu)
+opencpu$browse("/library/appdemo/www")
+{% endhighlight %}

 ## Hello World: calling a function